 Skip to content

-As a premedical or predental candidate in our program, you have the opportunity to secure a composite letter of recommendation for your professional school application through sponsorship.
+As a premedical or predental candidate in our program, you have the opportunity to secure a composite letter of recommendation, also known as a committee letter, for your professional school application through sponsorship.
 The composite letter of recommendation is a narrative highlighting your overall academic and personal strengths, and includes excerpts from the individual letters of recommendation you receive.

-The sponsorship composite letter is not recommended for pre-PA students.
-Physician Assistant/Associate schools require a specific number of recommendation letters; the composite letter only counts as a single letter, regardless of how many individual recommendation letters it includes.
+The sponsorship composite letter is not necessary for pre-veterinary or pre-PA students.
+For pre-PA students, a composite letter is not recommended.
+Physician Assistant/Associate schools typically require a specific number of recommendation letters; the composite letter only counts as a single letter, regardless of how many individual recommendation letters it includes.

 Sponsorship Requirements